 Rugged styling; reasonable base price; excellent off-roading ability; more passenger-friendly interior than the Evoque

-In keeping with the rest of the Land Rover line, the 2016 Discovery Sport is offered in three distinct trims: SE, HSE and HSE LUX.
+In keeping with the rest of the Land Rover line, the 2018 Discovery Sport is offered in three distinct trims: SE, HSE and HSE Luxury.
+The HSE and HSE Luxury offer the option of a high-output engine.

-The SE ($38,450) includes the Terrain Response all-wheel-drive system, partial leather seating, 8-way power driver's and passenger seats, 18-inch alloy wheels, heated power-folding side mirrors, rain-sensing wipers, auto on/off headlights, Bluetooth, dual-zone automatic climate control, a rearview camera, rear-parking aid, keyless entry with push-button starting, Hill Descent Control, a 10-speaker audio system with an 8-in touchscreen, InControl Remote & Protect and four USB charging ports (two in front and two in the rear).
+The SE ($38,790) includes the Terrain Response all-wheel-drive system, Terrain Progress Control, partial-leather seating, 8-way power driver's and passenger seats with 4-way power lumbar support, 18-inch alloy wheels, heated power-folding side mirrors, rain-sensing wipers, auto on/off headlights, Bluetooth, dual-zone automatic climate control, a rearview camera, a rear-parking aid, keyless entry with push-button starting, hill-descent control, a 10-speaker audio system with an 8-in touchscreen, InControl Remote & Protect and four USB charging ports (two in the front and two in the rear).

-Optional packages for the SE include the Climate Comfort package (heated front and rear seats, heated washer nozzles and a heated steering wheel), the Vision Assist package (front fog lights and HID headlights), the Convenience package (passive keyless access, a power tailgate and an auto-dimming rearview mirror) and the Third-Row Seating package (5+2 seating with a rear-seat pass-through).
-Navigation, satellite radio and Land Rover's InControl app suite are stand-alone options.
+Some of the more noteworthy optional packages for the SE include the Cold Climate pack (heated front and rear seats, heated washer nozzles and a heated steering wheel), the Vision Assist pack (front fog lights and HID headlights), the Convenience pack (passive keyless access, a power-gesture tailgate and an auto-dimming rearview mirror) and the Third-Row Seating package (5+2 seating with a rear-seat pass-through).
+Navigation, a head-up display, adaptive cruise control, automatic high beams and Wi-Fi are all standalone options.

-The HSE ($42,950) adds a fixed panoramic glass moonroof, front and rear fog lights, HID headlights with LED surrounds, passive entry, front and rear parking sensors, a power rear lift gate, full leather seating, 10-way power front seats and 19-in wheels.
+The HSE ($43,390) adds a fixed panoramic glass moonroof, front and rear fog lights, HID headlights with LED surrounds, passive entry, front- and rear-parking sensors, a power-gesture rear lift gate, full-leather seating, 10-way power front seats and 19-in wheels.

-An optional Audio Upgrade package adds an 11-speaker audio system and HD Radio.
+An optional Audio Upgrade pack adds a 10-speaker Meridian audio system and HD Radio.

-The HSE LUX ($46,950) brings premium Windsor leather seating, adjustable cabin mood lighting, an 11-speaker upgraded audio system and voice-activated navigation.
+The HSE Luxury ($47,790) brings premium Windsor leather seating, adjustable cabin mood lighting, a 10-speaker, 380-watt Meridian audio system and InControl Touch navigation.

-HSE trims offer upgraded versions of the Vision Assist package and the Climate Comfort package, adding climate-controlled front and rear seats, a blind spot monitoring system, rear cross-traffic alert, a surround-view camera, automatic high beams and adaptive headlights.
-The Driver Assist Plus package adds autonomous emergency braking and lane-departure warning.
-Stand-alone options include park assist for both parallel and perpendicular parking, upgraded wheel packages, ebony Morzine headliner and contrasting roof paint.
+HSE trims offer upgraded versions of the Vision Assist and the Cold Climate packs, adding climate-controlled front and rear seats, a blind spot monitoring system, rear cross-traffic alert, a surround-view camera, automatic high beams and adaptive headlights.
+The Driver Assist Plus packs adds autonomous emergency braking and lane-departure warning, while the Head-up Display and Park Assist package adds a color head-up display and parallel- and perpendicular-park assist.

 |Basic||4 Years/50,000 Miles|